OptimisticPeach/hexasphere/readme.md

 - Remove nested triangle layers by placing them into their own `Vec`.
 - Allow interpolation functions to have access to state.
 (This would permit certain things such as sampling noise as part of the generation).

+# License
+Hexasphere is distributed under the terms of either the MIT license, or the Apache License (Version 2.0) at the user's choice.

+See the files named LICENSE-MIT and LICENSE-APACHE2 relative to the root directory of this project for more details.